ossf/scorecard-visualizer/README.md

     </div>
 </br>

+### Scorecard Data Comparator

-**Scorecard Data Comparator:** Compare between two commits that reported Scorecard data.
+Compare between two commits that reported Scorecard data.
 See how the scores changed and further details.

 <br>
     <div>